meilisearch/documentation/reference/features/configuration.md

 Sets the maximum size of the index.
 Value must be given in bytes or explicitly stating a base unit.
 For example, the default value can be written as `107374182400`, `'107.7Gb'`, or `'107374 Mb'`.

-The `index` stores processed data and is different from the `update` database, which handles [pending updates](/learn/advanced/asynchronous_updates.md).
+The `index` stores processed data and is different from the `task` database, which handles [pending tasks](/learn/advanced/asynchronous_operations.md).

 [Learn more about MeiliSearch's database and storage engine.](/reference/under_the_hood/storage.md)